petebrowne/massimo/README.md

 This is where you put the working copies of your javascripts.
 They will be concatenated, minified, and moved to your output directory when the site is processed.

+#### lib

+This is where you put additional libraries.
+You can customize the default Massimo classes or add your own here.
+This is where you would add additional Tilt Templates.

 #### pages

 These are the actual pages (content) of your site.
-Anything here will be transformed into HTML and moved to the appropriate place in the output directory.
+Anything here that is registered by a Tilt Template will be transformed into HTML and moved to the appropriate place in the output directory.

 #### stylesheets